allmarkedup/async-talk/README.md

-# async-talk
+# Async talk - demo code

-Demo code for AsyncJS talk on Fractal.
+Examples and code for AsyncJS talk on Fractal.